 Review: Our Thoughts on the Gold Delta SkyMiles® Business Credit Card

-The Gold Delta SkyMiles® Business Credit Card offers an adequate sign-up bonus at a low annual fee, but it's not a great travel card for businesses.
-The main drawback of the Gold Delta SkyMiles® Business Credit Card is that the card doesn’t offer great ongoing rewards beyond the initial sign-up bonus.
+The Gold Delta SkyMiles® Business Credit Card offers an adequate welcome bonus at a low annual fee, but it's not a great travel card for businesses.
+The main drawback of the Gold Delta SkyMiles® Business Credit Card is that the card doesn’t offer great ongoing rewards beyond the initial welcome bonus.
 If you’re looking for a credit card to maximize travel rewards, you should be looking at the Platinum Delta SkyMiles® Business Credit Card, Ink Business Preferred℠ Credit Card, or the Starwood Preferred Guest® Business Credit Card from American Express instead.
 These cards boast unique rewards that we discuss further below.

 |Good For…||Bad For…|